Calories Burned Running in Austin, TX

 = ~26.4 lbs of fat

 *Based on the widely used estimate that 1 lb of body fat = ~3,500 calories.
 Actual weight loss depends on diet, metabolism, and other factors.
-Climate adjustment of 0% applied for Austin.
+The 0% climate adjustment for Austin is a planning estimate, not a guarantee.

 Running Tips for Austin's Climate